SUSAN TREGONING PHOTOGRAPHY

 Sunset Motel - 501 US Route 66

-After drawing the initial plans on a brown paper bag, Bill and Elaine Pogue and their two sons did most of the construction on this Mid Century Modern motel themselves.
+After drawing the initial plans on a brown paper bag, Bill, Elaine Pogue, and their two sons did most of the construction on this Mid-Century Modern motel.
 Opening in 1959, they operated as a two-room motel without a sign for the first year and then added additional rooms in phases as they could afford to do it.
 The original plan was to complete a U-shaped motel like those typically seen along Route 66, but Bill passed away before it could be completed.
-Elaine ran the business for several years herself until she eventually sold it to her youngest son, Mike, and his wife Debbie, who still run it today.
-Whiting Brothers Station - 421 US Route 66 & Mary St Intersection
+Elaine ran the business for several years until she sold it to her youngest son, Mike, and his wife, Debbie, who still runs it today.

 This is a very rare gem!
 It is the last active Whiting Brothers station with its original Whiting Brothers signage.